Letitbe133/alone-on-mars/README.md

-# VR experimenys with a-frame framework
+# VR experiments with a-frame framework